Monogamy relations for relativistically causal correlations: Relativistic causality and the dependency on the number of spatial dimensions

 This implies that $\epsilon \leq t_{ac}-\sqrt{t_{ac}^2-(\frac{r}{2})^2} \ \forall \ t_{ac} \geq \frac{r}{2}$.
 Thus as $t_{ac} \rightarrow \infty$, we observe that $\epsilon \rightarrow 0$.
 In the line connecting $a$ and $c$, the point $b$ may however move, i.e., we can have

 as long as $-\frac{r}{2} \leq \epsilon \leq \frac{r}{2}$. \end{example}

-A further generalisation to three spatial dimensions proceeds along the same lines.
-Here we show that the future of a set of variables $\mathcal{A}_\mathcal{J}$ is always a union of future light cones of some set of points $\tilde{\mathcal{S}}_\mathcal{J}$, that is a subset of a light cone $\mathcal{K}_\mathcal{J}$ that in some situations does not contain the full future light cones of all variables in $\mathcal{A}_\mathcal{J}$.

-For this, we first show that the intersection of two future light cones in three spatial dimensions is a collection of future light cones.
-The region where two light cones,
+A further generalisation to three spatial dimensions proceeds along the same lines. \chanfin{The intersection of two future light cones in three spatial dimensions is a collection of future light cones:} The region where two light cones,

 intersect is in this case given by the future of any points within